SHAP-XRT: The Shapley Value Meets Conditional Independence Testing: Background

-We remark that a central difference between the original definition of the Shapley value from game theory (\cref{eq:game_shapley_value}) and its translation to machine learning models (\cref{eq:model_shapley_value}) is that the model $f$ has a fixed input domain $\X \subseteq \R^n$, and furthermore it was trained on samples from a specific distribution over that domain, i.e. the marginal distribution $\D_\X$.
-Thus, one must mask features with a reference value $X_{-C}$ from a specific conditional distribution so that $\tX_C \sim \D_{X_C=x_C}$.
-Lastly, both the need to approximate the conditional distribution with high accuracy as well as the exponential number of summands in \cref{eq:model_shapley_value} make these Shapley values intractable in general.
-However, heuristic approximations have often provided useful results in practice \citep{lundberg2017unified}, and in a few cases provable approximations also exist \citep{teneggi2022fast, chen2018shapley}.
+We remark two main differences between the original definition of the Shapley value from game theory (\cref{eq:game_shapley_value}) and its translation to machine learning models (\cref{eq:model_shapley_value}) in common settings: $(i)$ the characteristic function $v$ can predict on sets of players, whereas the predictive model $f$ typically has a fixed input domain $\X \subset \R^n$ (e.g., for a convolutional neural network);\footnote{As noted in \cite{jain2022missingness,covert2022learning,teneggi2022weakly}: Deep Sets \citep{zaheer2017deep} and Transformers \citep{vaswani2017attention} architectures do not suffer from this limitation.} and $(ii)$ the characteristic function $v$ is usually not data-dependent, while in this machine learning setting the model $f$ was trained on samples from a specific distribution $\D$.
+As a result, given a subset of features $C \subseteq [n]$, one cannot simply predict on the partial input vector $x_C \in \R^{\lvert C \rvert}$ because $f(x_C)$ is not defined.
+Instead, the missing features in the complement of $C$ must be masked with a reference value that does not contain any information about the response in order to simulate their absence.
+Furthermore, this reference value must come from the same data distribution $\D$ the model was trained on, hence the need to sample from the conditional distribution $X_{-C} \mid X_{C} = x_C$ \citep{frye2020shapley,aas2021explaining}.
+Both the need to approximate the conditional distribution as well as the exponential number of summands in \cref{eq:model_shapley_value} make the exact computation of Shapley values intractable in general.